-The snorkeling spot at Honaunau Bay is also known as Pae’a, Two Step, or City of Refuge.
-It is not a proper park so there aren’t any amenities except for some washrooms.
-People park their cars on Honaunau Beach Road and access the beach which is right next to the road.
+The snorkelling spot at Honaunau Bay is also known as Pae’a, Two Step, or the City of Refuge.
+It is not a proper park so there aren’t any amenities except for some washrooms by the road.

 The underwater scenes were truly amazing.
 I saw a lot of fish swimming quickly beneath me.
 Also, there were quite a few huge sea urchins at the bottom and small ones in the holes of the lava rocks.
 I remembered that I went into the water six times with breaks in between.
 I think we spent more than an hour in water.